Beebops/National-Parks-Scavenger-Hunt/proposal.md

 ### e.
 User Flow

-1. User User registers or logs in.
+1. User registers or logs in.
-2. User explores available national parks.
+2. User home page shows existing in progress and completed hunts.
+There is also the option to create a new scavenger hunt.
-3. User User creates a personalized scavenger hunt, selecting plants and animals from the selected park.
+3. User creates a personalized scavenger hunt, first selecting which park they would like to create a hunt for.
+4. User can customize the difficulty of the hunt and whether or not they want to search for just animals, just plants, or a combination of both.
+5. A scavenger hunt is then created showing the user a random selection of species from their selected national park.
+6. User can either accept the hunt as is, or modify or delete suggested species.
+7. If user chooses to modify a particular species, they will be given the option of chosing another random species that is found in the park.
+8. Scavenger hunt is accepted and saved to database.
-4. User participates in hunts, tracking progress.
+9. User participates in hunts, checking off tracking progress.
-5. User views completed hunts and achievements.
+10. User views completed hunts and achievements.

 ### f.
 Unique Features and Stretch Goals